forestryio/forestry.io/hugo/content/docs/quickstart/configure-CMS.md

 ---
 ## Your Content Model &amp; Front Matter Templates

 ### In this section we will configure your content model.
-This determines which fields are displayed your pages, posts, etc.
+This determines which fields are displayed for your pages, posts, etc.

 When you sync a new site with Forestry, all data found in the Front Matter for your pages will be displayed as UI fields.